 Any member of staff who is concerned about the mental health or wellbeing of a student should speak to the relevant Head of Year in the first instance.
-Our SENCo (Mike Barnes) manages referrals to CAMHS and also Place2Be.
-Heads of Year can also make referrals to Place2Be.
+Our SENCo manages referrals to CAMHS and our DDSL manages referrals to Place2Be.
+SENCo and year teams can also make referrals to Place2Be.